trungleduc/specta/README.md

 Then serve the contents of the output directory (by default `./_output`) using any static file server.
 You can access the `Specta` app at the `/specta/` path.

 ## Specta Configuration

+### Available layouts

+Specta comes with three built-in layouts:

+- `default`: The default layout, which renders the notebook as a dashboard.
+- `article`: A minimal, blog-like reading experience.
+- `slides`: A fullscreen presentation mode using [reveal.js](https://revealjs.com/).

 ### Top-level configuration